galpt/cake-autortt/ubuntu-debian/README.md

 Jan 09 18:34:35 hostname cake-autortt[1234]: DEBUG: Updated RTT on download interface ifb0
 Jan 09 18:34:35 hostname cake-autortt[1234]: DEBUG: Updated RTT on upload interface eth0
 ```

+> [!NOTE]
+> **Memory-Efficient Logging**: Debug logging is optimized to prevent log flooding.
+Individual host RTT measurements are not logged to reduce memory usage and disk writes.
+Only summary information is logged to systemd journal, making it suitable for continuous operation without excessive log growth.

 ## 🔄 Differences from OpenWrt Version